yolken/yolken-blog/articles/interview_prep.md

 ## Practice, practice, practice

-The key to doing an excellent job in a coding-oriented software interview is very simple- you *must* practice beforehand.
+The key to doing an excellent job in a coding-oriented software interview is very simple- you *really, really* need to practice beforehand.
 The interesting thing about practice is that it's both more effective and more necessary than one would intuitively think.
-Let me explain why.
+Let's explore why.

 ### Why it's more effective than you think